hein182/PythonSnakeGame/README.md

 ```

-Once you have Pygame installed, simply clone or download the repository and run the `main.py` file with Python.
+Once you have Pygame installed, simply clone or download the repository and run the `main.py` file with Python(Keyboard for some reason needs admin privileges too so many need to run in su).

 ## Credits